microsoft/unilm/beit3/get_started/get_started_for_nlvr2.md

     nlvr2/
 ```

-We then generate the index json files using the following command:
+We then generate the index json files using the following command. [beit3.spm](https://conversationhub.blob.core.windows.net/beit-share-public/beit3/sentencepiece/beit3.spm) is the sentencepiece model used for tokenizing texts.
 ```
 from datasets import NLVR2Dataset from transformers import XLMRobertaTokenizer